cagandemirmr/Game_Chi_and_A-B_Test/README.md

 ![image](https://github.com/user-attachments/assets/71d84b24-312a-4b6d-8f3b-f4bfdbda2f95)

-But it can be tricky because these countries do not have same amount of population, etc.
+Whether there is a significant difference  it can be tricky because these countries do not have same amount of population, etc.